kainegwork/Cybersecurity-Portfolio/Linux/README.md

 ## Operators
 - & - Runs a command in the background, will not wait for completion before you can do anything else.
 - && - Run 2 commands, but waits for the first to finish before starting the second.
 - > - Sends the output somewhere else. e.g echo "test" > testscript will put test in the file testscript.
-NOTE: This will override anything already in the file
+NOTE: This will override anything already in the file.
 - >> - Adds the output to the bottom line of the file.